mtbbcamp/Basic-Crypto-Challenge-2022/README.md

   - BSUOHWJS - key: (-14)
   - HUQBBOBEDWJUNJMYJXRYWDKCRUH - key: 135762

+**Bonus**
+  - Encrypt a message using the Caesar Cipher and submit the encrypted message and key.
+The winner will get their message posted in the weekly newsletter!

 Now that you have built a Caesar Cipher we are going to take it a step further and implement a Vignere Cipher.
 A Vignere Cipher is a Caesar Cipher except the offset for each letter is based on a word and different for each letter, instead of the same offset for every letter.